The Atiyah-Bott formula and connectivity in chiral Koszul duality: Interactions between various functors on the Ran space

 \subsection{Verdier duality}

 Before studying the link between $\Chev$ and $\coChev$, we start with a quick recollection of Verdier duality on prestacks along with various useful properties.
 The main reference is~\cite{gaitsgory_atiyah-bott_2015}.
-However, since we only use basic properties of $D_{\Ran}$, we'll provide the complete proof in most cases.
+We only use the very basic properties of $D_{\Ran}$.

 Let $\matheur{Y}$ be a prestack such that the diagonal map